-- 7.1 Individuals who feel unsure about whether or how to raise a concern or want confidential advice can contact the independent charity Protect on 020 3117 2520 or email whistle@protect-advice.org.uk.
-Their lawyers can give free confidential advice on how to raise a concern about serious malpractice at work. - 7.2 Free information and advice can also be obtained from the Advice, Conciliation and Arbitration Service (ACAS) Telephone: 0300 1231 100. - 7.3 Additional information is available at www.gov.uk/whistleblowing, within 'Keeping Children Safe in Education' (DfE). - 7.4 Employees can obtain free and confidential information, support and counselling on a wide range of work, personal, financial and family issues.
+- 6.1 Individuals who feel unsure about whether or how to raise a concern or want confidential advice can contact the independent charity Protect on 020 3117 2520 or email whistle@protect-advice.org.uk.
+Their lawyers can give free confidential advice on how to raise a concern about serious malpractice at work. - 6.2 Free information and advice can also be obtained from the Advice, Conciliation and Arbitration Service (ACAS) Telephone: 0300 1231 100. - 6.3 Additional information is available at www.gov.uk/whistleblowing, within Keeping Children Safe in Education (DfE). - 6.4 Employees can obtain free and confidential information, support and counselling on a wide range of work, personal, financial and family issues.
 All employees can access free support from Health Assured.
 Health Assured can be contacted through wisdom.healthassured.org/login or by calling 0800 092 0987.
-Employees can also contact their trade union for support. - 7.5 On the receipt of any concern, it is the responsibility of United Learning to ensure that the appropriate external body, such as a regulator, is informed.
-However, if you choose to do this yourself, the following link provides a list of prescribed persons and bodies who you can make a disclosure to, along with a brief description about the matters you can report to each prescribed body.
-Disclosure to a prescribed person will still be protected under whistleblowing law. - 7.6 Information about how the Department for Education (DfE) handles whistleblowing disclosures about academies and post-16 providers can be found here.
+Employees can also contact their trade union for support. - 6.5 On the receipt of any concern, it is the responsibility of United Learning to ensure that the appropriate external body, such as a regulator, is informed.
+However, if you choose to do this yourself, the following Link provides a list of prescribed persons and bodies who you can make a disclosure to, along with a brief description about the matters you can report to each prescribed body.
+Disclosure to a prescribed person will still be protected under whistleblowing law.

-8. Review and Monitoring
+7. Review and Monitoring

-- 8.1 This policy will be reviewed on a regular basis to ensure consistency, fairness and effectiveness, and to reflect any changes in employment legislation. - 8.2 United Learning will monitor and review the outcomes and impact of this policy, including equality monitoring, on an annual basis.
+- 7.1 This policy will be reviewed on a regular basis to ensure consistency, fairness and effectiveness, and to reflect any changes in employment legislation. - 7.2 United Learning will monitor and review the outcomes and impact of this policy, including equality monitoring, on an annual basis.
 Group summary reports on the operation of this policy will be discussed annually with recognised trade unions.